Frequently asked questions about video consultations

 · Social distancing is observed as you can stay at home for the consultation

-· No risk of transmitting infection either to others or from others
+· No risk of transmitting infection to others (public transport, patients in waiting room, receptionists, GPs) and no risk of getting infection from someone.

 .
 Not necessary for you or me to wear a face mask.
 We can see each other's facial expressions.
 Communication between two people is better with unmasked faces than with masked faces.
 Lip-reading is possible.